thedoggybrad/AntiTLDAbuserFilterlist/README.md

 This means that it is a TLD that is not mostly bused now but there is a probability that it will be abused, like the new .zip TLD that Google is offering.

 ## Our Definition of "Mostly Abused TLDs"
-It is the TLDs that are commonly abused but not those very commonly accessed ones like .gov, .edu, .com, .net, .biz and similar ones.
-You don't want to be warned when visiting github.com or even google.com right?
+It is the TLDs that are commonly abused but not those very commonly accessed ones like .gov, .edu, .com, .net, .biz, .org and similar ones.
+You don't want to be warned when visiting github.com, linux.org or even google.com right?

 ## Our Sources of those TLDs under that category
 It is the reputable sources on the internet like Spamhouse.org.